 Figure 1 shows the distribution of the NEFA composition.
 Four individual NEFA made up the vast majority (89.3%) of the total NEFA fraction.
 The largest contributors were 18:1n-9 (36.6%), 16:0 (23.5%), 18:0 (15.2%), and 18:2n-6 (14%).
-All individual NEFA as well as the total fraction had weak to no correlations (r<0.3) with the basic characteristics (see Supplemental Figure S2).
+All individual NEFA as well as the total fraction had correlations which ranged from weak to null (r<0.3) with the basic characteristics (see Supplemental Figure S2).

 GEE modeling

 Several associations were seen in the unadjusted GEE models (see Supplemental Figure S3), particularly for the concentration data.
 Full model adjustment (Figure 2) attenuated most of these associations, where total NEFA, 16:0, and 18:2n-6 (all as nmol/mL) had negative associations between IGI/IR and ISSI-2.
 The magnitude of association for each of these variables was fairly consistent for each beta-cell function measure.
 For every one SD decrease in any of these three NEFA variables, there was an average predicted 8.4% lower IGI/IR and 4.1% lower ISSI-2 at each clinic visit.
 None of the NEFA variables as a mol% had any association with the outcomes.
-Adjusting for TG attenuates all associations with IGI/IR and ISSI-2 (data not shown), though sample size at the 6 year visit is restricted to n=128 in those who had TG measured.
+Adjusting for TG attenuated all associations with IGI/IR and ISSI-2 (data not shown), though sample size at the 6 year visit is restricted to n=128 in those who had TG measured.
 There were no significant interaction effects between time, sex, or ethnicity and the individual NEFA on any of the outcome measures (data not shown).
 Raw values from the GEE models are shown in Supplemental Table S3 for unadjusted models and Supplemental Table S2 for fully adjusted models.

 Latent trajectory and NEFA pattern recognition

 Three latent classes were extracted from LCMM, with 270 participants in the high, 119 in the middle, and 84 in the low beta-cell function groups.
 The trajectories of the three groups are shown in Supplemental Figure S4.
 These groups were used as the beta-cell function response variables in the PLS-DA analysis.
 The PLS-DA results show a very poor discriminatory ability of the NEFA composition in classifying participants into the correct beta-cell function latent class.
 Only 272 (57.5%) participants were correctly classified, primarily into the middle group.
 The specific NEFA composition was not able to accurately classify participants who had low or high beta-cell function.
 Supplemental Figure S5 shows the loadings of individual NEFA by the extracted component and Supplemental Figure S6 shows the clustering of the components by ISSI-2 latent class.
-The PLS-DA analysis using dysglycemia status conversion or maintanence as the response variable showed similar poor discriminatory ability, though better than the beta-cell function trajectory results.
+The PLS-DA analysis using dysglycemia status conversion or maintenances as the response variable showed similar poor discriminatory ability, though better than the beta-cell function trajectory results.
 While 347 (72.6%) participants were classified correctly based on dysglycemia status, examining the clustering of the NEFA composition showed poor discrimination between groups (see Supplemental Figure S7 and Supplemental Figure S8).

 Discussion

-In a Canadian population of adults who are at-risk for diabetes, we found that higher total NEFA independently predicted a lower beta-cell function over 6 years.
-While we found negative association with palmitic acid (16:0), oleic acid (18:1n-9), and linoleic acid (18:2n-6) as a concentration (nmol/mL), no associations were seen for the proportion of these fatty acids and further clustering analysis found no predictive ability of these NEFA on beta-cell function or dysglycemia.
-These observations suggest that the absolute size of the total fraction, rather than the specific composition of any individual NEFA, likely influences the pathogenesis of diabetes.
+In a Canadian population of adults who are at-risk for diabetes, we found that higher total NEFA concentrations independently predicted a lower beta-cell function over 6 years.
+While we found negative associations with palmitic acid (16:0), oleic acid (18:1n-9), and linoleic acid (18:2n-6) modelled as a concentration (nmol/mL), no associations were seen for the proportion of these fatty acids and further clustering analysis found no predictive ability of these NEFA on beta-cell function or dysglycemia.
+These observations suggest that the absolute size of the total NEFA fraction, rather than the specific composition of any individual NEFA, likely influences the pathogenesis of diabetes.